crcdng/weather_app/README.md

 "All problems in computer science can be solved by another level of indirection, except for the problem of too many layers of indirection.", attributed to [David Wheeler](https://en.wikipedia.org/wiki/David_Wheeler_%28computer_scientist%29) illustrates the issue of having too much of abstraction.

 Therefore the goal for this example is to be as minimal as possible.
 I do not use injection containers, hooks, API wrappers, code generation or some of the other third party packages some authors of clean architecture tutorials are fond of.
 For state management, I follow the basic 'Provider' approach https://docs.flutter.dev/data-and-backend/state-mgmt/simple.
 I also use the [equatable](https://pub.dev/packages/equatable) package to simplify object comparison in tests a bit and the `Either` construct from the [fpdart library](https://pub.dev/packages/fpdart) in order to transform exceptions into types inside the repository.
-All in all the app has four external dependencies (fpdart, equatable, http, provider) and one development dependency (mocktail).
+All in all the app has three external dependencies (fpdart, equatable, http) and one development dependency (mocktail).

 I decided to not write additional abstract superclasses of Use Cases to avoid subsequent modeling of the parameters which adds a lot of complexity and little benefit in my oponion.
 The same goes with the Data Sources which also could be  abstracted by providing an interface.
 Because tha app only has one feature - getting the current weather - I decided to leave out a "feature" directory and because the example is minimal, I put the files that belong to a leyer into one directory: "ui", "domain" and "data", and a "common" directory for items used besides or across the layers such as error types or constants.